 What Sleep Looks Like After Baby Number Two

-When her brother was born, Adelaide was only 19 months old and very much a baby herself so she continued with naps and we started to learn Darwin’s sleep habits.
+When her brother was born, our daughter was only 19 months old and very much a baby herself so she continued with naps and we started to learn baby’s sleep habits.
 He never clocked quite as many hours of sleep as she had but he was SO easy to put down to sleep.
 You would just lay him in his bed, say “I love you” and “sleep well” and you wouldn’t hear a peep from him as he easily put himself to sleep.
 He has always woken up much earlier than she does but he doesn’t wake up screaming and usually will play in bed for a good while before deciding it’s time to wake up mom and dad.

 What Sleep Looks Like When Sharing a Room